 Skip to main content

 When analyzed globally, we see that employee engagement surveys always lead to the same results: too little recognition, too little personal attention from the manager, and limited learning and development opportunities.
-What does this lead to?
-It leads to frustration, unexploited potential, and oftentimes, costly employee turnover.
+This widespread dissatisfaction is often the result of what is known as the watering can approach — an outdated method where resources are sprinkled evenly across all employees, regardless of their individual talents and resources, needs, or aspirations.

-Failure to build relationships
+Failure to Build Relationships

-Collective distrust
+Collective Distrust

-Unexploited potential
+Unexploited Potential

 «impulzity provides direct and immediately implementable support.»